triphora/old-website/root/packwiz/README.md

 Feel free to remove or add any (compatible, [approved](https://mods.emc.gs)) mods!

-**Please read the [Conditionally Approved Mods](https://wiki.emc.gs/conditionally-approved-mods) page before using the Command Macros, Litematica, and Xaero's Minimap/World Map mods.**
+**Please read the [Conditionally Approved Mods](https://wiki.emc.gs/conditionally-approved-mods) page before using the some of the mods included.**

 *Note: Blur is known to be stupidly laggy.
 Removing this will give a significant performance boost for some.*